Skelmis/Discord-Anti-Spam/docs/modules/main/caches.rst

 Once a cache is registered like so, there is nothing else you need to do.
 The package will simply use that caching mechanism.

+Also note, AntiSpamHandler will call :py:meth:`antispam.abc.Cache.initialize` before any cache operations are undertaken.